Matzo brei, made into pancakes, turns the tedious breadless Passover breakfast into a pleasure.

 Ingredients

-Here's an overview of the ingredients you'll need to make this Passover recipe.
+Here's an overview of the ingredients needed to make this recipe.
 The exact measurements are listed in the recipe card below.

 - Matzo: It's best to use plain matzo, not flavored.

-- Eggs: I use large eggs in almost all of my recipes, this one included.
+- Eggs: I use large eggs in almost all of my recipes, including this one.

-- Ground cinnamon: Make sure it's fresh!
-A stale spice can easily ruin a dish.
+- Ground cinnamon: Make sure it's fresh.

 - Vanilla extract: Try to use the real thing - pure vanilla extract - and not the artificially flavored stuff.